epcim/pidstat-grapher/README.rst

 Install
 -------

-Pidstat-grapher has been tested on Debian Squeeze and need python-psutil, python-gnuplot, sysstat packages to work properly.
+Pidstat-grapher has been tested on Debian jessie and need python-psutil, python-gnuplot, sysstat packages to work properly.

+    apt install python-psutil python-gnuplot sysstat

 How to use it
 -------------